jfrazx/KwirK/README.md

 If you haven't setup your environment:

-npm install -g typescript tsd
+npm install -g typescript typings

 npm install
-tsd install

-( the node.d.ts file I'm using is modified, if it gets overwritten... )

 ## Functionality